tdownie0/music-theor-ease/topics/Website/ch1.md

 The information it provides is laid out to be as readable as possible for the programmer hovering over these parts of the page, but their layout will become much more intuitive in time.
-These can actually become very helpful so you do not have to leave your web browser to look up the definitions of things, and can allow you to see some documentation of custom types defined in the project.
+These can actually become very helpful so you do not have to leave your code editor to look up the definitions of things, and can allow you to see some documentation of custom types defined in the project.
 You will not be able to experience this from the web page for the code, but this can highlight the advantages of having a code editor with some GUI functionality.